-Retiring from Your Rental
+Retiring from Your Rental (Estate Planning)

 Many people with rental properties figure they’ll just keep collecting rent until they die.
 But is that a realistic expectation?
 It’s easy to be caught off guard by unexpected taxes and other burdens when attempting to exit the rental business to retire.
 Take some time to plan ahead and consider various strategies for retirement while making the most of your property investments.

 In this seminar, learn about the many potential benefits to running your rentals as a business using LLCs and how it’s done properly.